ilkerfatihulu/Hacktagon/README.md

 Smart Photo Detection: Don't know your hydration level?
 Upload a photo, and our Pixel Analysis Algorithm will suggest the most accurate level.

-"Peki" AI Assistant: A real-time chatbot integrated via Google Gemini API to answer all your questions about kidney wellness and hydration essentials.
+"KidneyBot" AI Assistant: A real-time chatbot integrated via Google Gemini API to answer all your questions about kidney wellness and hydration essentials.

 Privacy-First Architecture: Your health data is yours alone.
 We use a Local-First strategy where all entries are stored on your device using localStorage.